abdo-aary/qombating-fires/README.md

 │
 ├── data/                       # Scripts to download the data │
-├── docs/                       # Project documentation
+├── docs/                       # Documentation of the project │
-│
 ├── notebooks/                  # Jupyter notebooks for exploration and presentation │